telehash/telehash.github.io/kademlia.md

 will on average be able to store 0.78% of the nodes.
 Again, from the 500 incoming nodes this means we would store on average around 4 nodes.
 As 4 nodes could easily fit inside this bucket, we can remember all these nodes.

-The following [pastebin](http://pastebin.com/0mBr3D8V) shows you an example on how k-buckets are filled with a 100.000 random generated nodes, as seen from our own node: 736711cf55ff95fa967aa980855a0ee9f7af47d6287374a8cd65e1a36171ef08.
+The following [pastebin][] shows you an example on how k-buckets are filled with a 100,000 random generated nodes, as seen from our own node: 736711cf55ff95fa967aa980855a0ee9f7af47d6287374a8cd65e1a36171ef08.
 Even when so many nodes are processed, we still only fill the first 15 buckets.